-Member of the Board Senior Managing Executive Officer, in charge of Quality, Production, General Purpose Device Business and Module Business significant for practicing quality first and increasing cost competitiveness.
+Member of the Board Senior Managing Executive Officer, in charge of Quality, Production, General Purpose Device Business and Module Business ROHM Apollo Co., Ltd., President

+As stated in the "Basic Quality Assurance Policy," ROHM has strived since its founding to be the first company to learn, study, and boldly incorporate new technologies for the "continual modernization of manufacturing systems."
+ROHM's strength that is essential for becoming a major global player is its in-house integrated production system "IDM," which is significant for practicing quality first and increasing cost competitiveness.
 To take advantage of this significance, it is a prerequisite that our technical, observational, and executional capabilities exceed those of our competitors.

 At the same time, even if we beat other companies with our current production methods and materials, that will not last forever.
-We believe that efforts to further improve quality and yield are needed while utilizing the three fundamentals of manufacturing ("genba (actual place)," "genbutsu (actual thing)," and "genjitsu (actual situation)") and ROHM's unique know-how.
+We believe that efforts to further improve quality and yield are needed while utilizing the three fundamentals of manufacturing ("genba (actual place)," "genbutsu (actual thing)," and materials.

-Future issues are "transmission and evolution."
-For transmission, we must gather together the technical knowledge of the entire Group and incorporate it into our educational materials.
 For evolution, we will evolve our production lines and equipment including our flexible lines, carefully examine and analyze production site "big data," and build a management system with no "muri (overburden)," "mura (irregularities)," or "muda (waste)."
 Going forward, ROHM will continue to aim for evolved manufacturing in terms of both hardware (equipment) and software (management).